SaiThejeshwar/programming-starter-kit/README.md

 # Programming Starter Kit (PSK)

 Many of the young engineering, science students are just wandering where to start learning programming with some of the best practices.
-Developing a prodution grade software is not trivial.
+Developing a production grade software is not trivial.

 **The Goals of Programming Starter Kit (PSK):**
 - Nurture programming skills of undergrads in the fields of STEM.